skyduy/CNN_keras/README.md

 ## Others

-This repo is for learning purposes only, DO NOT for commercial using.

-If you have any question, please post a issue or email me.
+If you have any question, feel free to post a issue or email me.